ibm-cloud-docs/ContinuousDelivery/index.md

 After you create an instance of {{site.data.keyword.contdelivery_short}} by selecting it from the {{site.data.keyword.Bluemix_notm}} catalog, you can choose how you want to get started with the service.
  ![Continuous Delivery welcome page](images/cd_landing_page.png)

 * To get started quickly and deploy your application by using an automated pipeline, in the "Starting with a pipeline" section, click **[Start here](#starting_with_a_pipeline)**.
 You can add more tools later.
 * To create and configure a continuous delivery toolchain from a template, in the "Starting from a toolchain template" section, click **[Start here](#starting_from_a_toolchain_template)**.
 The toolchain integrates tools for planning, developing, deploying pipelines, and managing your applications.
 You can always add or remove tools from your toolchains.
 * If you already have toolchains, in the "Starting from a toolchain template" section, click **View your toolchains**.
 For more information about working with toolchains, see [Using toolchains](/docs/services/ContinuousDelivery/toolchains_using.html){: new_window}.

-**Tip**: {{site.data.keyword.contdelivery_short}} includes Delivery Pipeline to build, test, and deploy in a repeatable way with minimal human intervention.
-Pipelines are managed by toolchains.
+**Tip**: Pipelines are managed by toolchains.
 You can add a pipeline to an existing toolchain.
 If you create a pipeline and don't have any existing toolchains, a toolchain with a default name is created for you.
 With the toolchain, you can expand the capabilities of your pipeline by integrating with other tools and services.

 ##{{site.data.keyword.contdelivery_short}} overview
 {: #cd_overview}